Vedant-Mittal/TradeArcMain/replit.md

 ## Data Flow

-Since this is a static website, there is no complex data flow:
+Since this is a static website, there is minimal data flow:

-1. User requests the website
+1. User requests the main website or product pages
-2. Server returns the HTML file
+2. Server returns the appropriate HTML file
-3. Browser renders the page with embedded styles
+3. Browser renders the page with shared CSS and JavaScript
-4. No further interaction or data exchange occurs
+4. Navigation between pages via standard HTML links
+5. Shared resources (CSS/JS) are cached for performance

 ## External Dependencies